Conservation of Peat Swamp Forest Fish Species in Southeast Pahang and Johor State, Malaysia

 Key Outcomes:

-• Identified various species of blackwater fishes to be updated in inventory of Pahang State Forestry Department
+• Identified various species of blackwater fishes to be updated in the Pahang State Forestry Department inventory.

 • Possible new findings on the endangered species of betta species.